SujitSingh11/katacoda-scenarios/RBAC/step3.md

 ## Open shell in the pod

-This will open a shell in the pod, make sure you replace the pod name in the below code `kubectl exec -it <Pod Name> sh --namespace rbac-ns`{{copy}}
+Make sure to copy the above printed pod name rbac-test and replace the pod name below `kubectl exec -it <Pod Name> sh --namespace rbac-ns`{{copy}}

 ## Download kubectl in the pod